wtam26/HTI/readme.md

  -->

 # Prerequisites
 Before you get started with wordpress, make sure you have a server.
-I am using MAMP and all the steps below will be MAMP related.
+I am using MAMP and all the steps below will be MAMP-specific.
 1. Download and install [MAMP](https://www.mamp.info/en/downloads/)
 2. Start MAMP and start server and click Open WebStart Page
 3. on the WebStart page, click Tools then click PHPMYADMIN